What to do if you think your electricity bills are high or electricity meter is faulty.

 If you are unhappy with the outcome, you have the right to request an independent test of your meter.

-Although the test is free, you may have to pay your energy supplier for organising it if your meter is found to be working correctly, which was the case for most of the 231 meters tested in 2017.
+Although the test is free, you may have to pay your energy supplier for organising it if your meter is found to be working correctly, which was the case for the vast majority of meters tested in 2021.